Meet the team

 Since 2015, Kristen acts as the Director of Social Skills at Ocean County Social Skills and facilitates the high school, middle, and elementary school groups.
 In addition to her work with Ocean County Social Skills, Kristen works as a social worker at the LADACIN Network’s Lehmann Adult Day Program in Lakewood, where she manages the cases of adults with variety of developmental disabilities.
 Kristen is passionate about advocating for individuals with disabilities and serves as as a member of Jackson Township’s Committee for the Disabled and coaches Challenger League Softball each spring.

-Kristen is a Licensed Social Worker in the State of New Jersey and is trained in Sand Play therapy.
+Kristen is a Licensed Clinical Social Worker in the State of New Jersey and is trained in Sand Play therapy.

 Michael Caponetto, MA, LAC, NCC